pathway27/walk/README.md

 ux0:tai/walk.suprx
 ```

-Add your `txt` file into the directory (with filename as the game's TITLEID): `ux0:data/walks/TITLEID.txt`.
+Transfer your `txt` into the directory `ux0:data/walks/TITLEID/` with the filename as `walk.txt`.

+So the full path will be: `ux0:data/walks/TITLEID/walk.txt`

 You can find the title id at the gamefaqs' data page, like [this one](https://gamefaqs.gamespot.com/vita/763296-danganronpa-2-goodbye-despair/data).